HienNguyen2311/facial-expression-recognition/README.md

 * The GP-based models can automatically adapt their structure to the problem, potentially discovering novel feature combinations.
 * The deep learning baseline relies on a fixed architecture, though it's highly optimized for image tasks.

-For more details, please refer to the project report, project_report.pdf, included in this repository.
+For more details, please refer to the project report, `project_report.pdf`, included in this repository.